 Daily log is used to document procedures performed, procedures observed, significant learning experiences, and physician interaction.
 Students must complete the applicable daily logs in Data Arc every clinical day and must be validated by the clinical instructor/preceptor.
-The daily evaluation should be submitted the Monday after completing the rotation.
+The daily log must be submitted the Tuesday following completion of the rotation.
 If the student has difficulty with a preceptor completing the necessary requirements, please contact me for assistance.
 If the preceptor does not have access to Data Arc, he/she can print and sign their name at the bottom of the completed daily log form printed from Data Arc.
-Student will still enter the daily log into Data Arc and turn in the signed daily log form to DCE for verification of procedures performed and physician interaction obtained.
+Students will still enter the daily log into Data Arc and turn in the signed daily log form to DCE for verification of procedures performed and physician interaction obtained.